 What makes Monk a tough FFXIV Job is its multiple rotations.
 They have a measure of flexibility to them, but choosing the optimal ones for each situation is a tough learning curve.

 Overall, you have high DPS potential, high mobility, and utility to help the group.
-Once you get the hang of the rotations and choosing which one you need to use in any given situation, you’ll be a force of nature.
+Once you get the hang of the rotations and choose which one you need to use in any given situation, you’ll be a force of nature.

 Ninja